 Your feet and ankles are also going to be resting close to hot exhaust pipes.
 If your foot slips or your ankle makes contact with these pipes, your joyride might be interrupted with a painful burn.
 With all these dangers, you need footwear that can protect your ankles and feet.

 Boots are your best bet when you want to keep your feet and ankles safe either from the motorcycle or an accident.
 While there are specially made motorcycle boots you can buy, a pair of heavy work boots can be just as effective, as long as they cover your ankles.
 A good boot should stay on securely and provide thick padding to your foot and ankle.

 If you're thrown off of a bike, the first thing you're going to do is put your hands forward to try to reduce the impact on the rest of your body.
 Putting your hands in front of you when you fall is instinctual, and as such, you need to protect your hands.
 Wearing protective gloves can take some of the damage off of your hands in an accident.
-Get yourself a pair to wear while you're riding on a bike.
+Get yourself a pair of motorcycle riding gloves to wear while you're riding on a bike.

 6. Don't Wiggle or Shift Unexpectedly

 When you're riding as a passenger in a heavy car with four wheels, your movements aren't going to do a lot to affect the vehicle's handling.
 However, since the average weight of a motorcycle is around 600 pounds, a passenger's movements can affect the vehicle.
 The two wheels of a bike, combined with the weight, means that passengers need to be mindful of how they're moving on the bike.